ychuzevi/articles/consul/discovery_with_consul_01.md

 Criteo used to rely on various systems to discover the services within the infrastructure: Chef queries (Chef is an automation system to deploy infrastructure), an in-house database-based system, and various other systems (Zookeeper, DNS, hardcoded paths).

 All of those heterogenous systems shared a few drawbacks: latency, huge implementation costs (lots of libraries) and difficulty to communicate with each other.
-Consistency of load balancing systems was also an issue since many systems did declare several healthchecks in order to guess whether a machine/service was up/down.
+Consistency of load balancing systems was also an issue since many systems did declare several health checks in order to guess whether a machine/service was up/down.

 Since Criteo was running for a long time with those systems, why moving to a new system?